-We estimate that the net proceeds from our issuance and sale of shares of our common stock in this offering will be approximately \$ million, assuming an initial public offering price of \$ per share, which is the midpoint of the price range listed on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds from this offering will be approximately \$ million.
+We estimate that the net proceeds from our issuance and sale of 5,500,000 shares of our common stock in this offering will be approximately \$49.1 million, based on the initial public offering price of \$10.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds from this offering will be approximately \$56.7 million.